bitmakerlabs/error-messages/README.md

 Notice that there was another line of the stack trace, but we didn't look at it.
 This is very common.
 Stack traces in the real world are very long, and we only need to read the parts that matter to us - right up until we figure out the problem.

-An error message (with a stack trace) in Rails might look something like this:
+An error message (with a stack trace) in Ruby on Rails might look something like this:

 ```